 Embrace Twitter Cards – And The Open Graph Protocol Of Facebook And Google+

 Used by more than 150K sites, Twitter Cards are more or less like Google’s rich snippets, as many say.
 According to Twitter, they “make it possible for you to attach media experiences to Tweets that link to your content.”
-Twitter Cards are of six types – summary, photo, gallery, app, player and product – all of which can help you make your content more and more likable to and retweeted by your followers.
-While Twitter Cards might not have direct connection with SEO, they do help amplify the number of retweets (and hence followers), which is considered as one of the major social signals by Google and Bing.
+Twitter Cards are of six types – summary, photo, gallery, app, player, and product – all of which can help you make your content more and more likable to and retweeted by your followers.
+While Twitter Cards might not have a direct connection with SEO, they do help amplify the number of retweets (and hence followers), which is considered one of the major social signals by Google and Bing.

-Just like Twitter has Twitter Cards, Facebook and Google+ have open graph protocol, which performs a similar function – providing articles an overview and a small image preview, videos a video player and images a bigger preview.
+Just like Twitter has Twitter Cards, Facebook and Google+ have open graph protocol, which performs a similar function – providing articles an overview and a small image preview, videos a video player, and images a bigger preview.
 One thing I’ve noticed is that these cool schemas are not properly used at times, especially in the absence of metadata.
 For example, if you’re posting www.example.com and there’s no metadata available, you should rather don’t use metadata at all instead of giving a not-so-good experience to your followers.
-In such cases providing description with that why-a-person-should-click-your-link element becomes necessary.
+In such cases providing a description with that why-a-person-should-click-your-link element becomes necessary.

 Embrace Google+ Authorship